bseo97/Fabflix/README.md

 #### Instruction of Deployment:
 1. Set up a Kubernetes cluster on AWS using kOps with 1 control-plane and 3 worker nodes.
 2. Deploy a single MySQL server to handle both master and slave configurations.
-3. Monolithic version: Use `kubectl apply -f fabflix.yaml` and `kubectl apply -f ingress.yaml` to deploy the Fabflix application.
+3. Monolithic version: Use `kubectl apply -f decurb.yaml` and `kubectl apply -f ingress.yaml` to deploy the decurb application.
-4. Access the Fabflix site using the AWS ELB URL.
+4. Access the decurb site using the AWS ELB URL.
-5. For multi-service architecture, stop the original deployment using `kubectl scale`, then apply `fabflix-multi.yaml` and `ingress-multi.yaml`.
+5. For multi-service architecture, stop the original deployment using `kubectl scale`, then apply `decurb-multi.yaml` and `ingress-multi.yaml`.

 #### Collaborations and Work Distribution:
 - **Brian Seo**: Kubernetes ingress configuration, JWT-based session architecture, MySQL read-write splitting, cart and order processing, Docker image publishing, cluster debugging, full-stack integration, and final video demo.